haluzator/nnounce-scripting-tutorials/VSCodeSetup/README.md

 ## Introduction
 Scripting on nnounce devices is available using Deno JavaScript runtime.
 Scripts are written in TypeScript.
 Using Visual Studio Code for nnounce scripting enables debugging the scripts.

+This tutorial is focused on Visual Studio Code, but using other IDEs is possible.

 All sources are included in the [vsc_project](./vsc_project) folder.

 This tutorial was tested with Deno version 2.2.6.